manni8436/Legend-of-the-Greek-Gods/README.md

 6. Change the current working directory to the new locaiton, where you want the cloned directory to be.
 7. Type git clone and then paste the URL you copied in step 4.
 8. Press Enter, and your local clone will be created.

+## TESTING
+### Code Validators

+The W3C Markup Validator and W3C CSS Validator was used to validate my project to make sure there were no errors within the site.
+The only errors were found was

 ## CONTENT